-GreatPoint Energy, founded in 2005, is commercializing a fluidized-bed, catalytic gasification process, called Bluegas™, to convert coal and other carbonaceous materials to synthetic natural gas (SNG).
+GreatPoint Energy, a technology development firm that operated from 2005 until it went out of business in 2019, developed a process technology called Bluegas™, to convert coal and other carbonaceous materials to synthetic natural gas (SNG).
 In contrast to conventional coal-to-SNG process (e.g., the Great Plains Synfuels Plant), which is based on non-catalytic coal gasification to first generate a syngas, then followed by water-gas-shift (WGS) and methanation reaction to produce methane, catalytic gasification offers the opportunity to combine these processes into a single step with improved thermal efficiency.

 Catalytic gasification to SNG has been subjected to an extensive developmental effort by Exxon in the late 1970s to the early 1980s with funding support from the U.S. Department of Energy (DOE).
 With the natural gas price collapse in the mid-1980s, continued developmental efforts stopped.
 The original Exxon patents on the process have expired.
-GreatPoint Energy has expanded on Exxon's developments in its current technology commercialization development program.
+GreatPoint Energy expanded on Exxon's developments in devising Bluegas™ technology commercialization development program.

 GreatPoint Bluegas™ Process